 If you would rather sell your photos through your own site, this is the site for you.
 PhotoShelter is an e-commerce platform that integrates into almost any website or blog.
 That’s a pretty big deal.
 It’s nice to be able to keep your photography on your own real estate.

 The platform includes cloud storage for your photos, some decent SEO (search engine optimization), and integrations for sharing over your favorite social media networks.

-Along with Fine Art America, this is a favorite because you as the photographer keep full control over how your photos are displayed.
+This is a favorite because you as the photographer keep full control over how your photos are displayed.
 It’s your vision, your brand, and you don’t have any competitors photos displayed alongside your own.

 There you have it.
 No more Googling “how to sell my photos online”, right?
 You now know how to sell photos online and make money!
 And now that you know where to get your photos seen and sold, get out and start taking pictures!

 Do you travel like I do?
 Follow my travels and my travel photography on Instagram!
 I love sharing my wanderlust with total strangers!
 Just ask my 11k awesome followers!